priyanshu-singh/Arduino-Codes/README.md

 # Arduino-Codes

-Get values from Different types of Sensors used in an ATv.
+Get values from Different types of Sensors used in an ATV car.

 2 ADXl335 for Vibration:- This code is used to find vibration of 2 differnt bodies.
 Attach ADXl to 2 differect parts and measure the vibration.